 When it comes to choosing floor tile for your Madison WI home there are dozens of options.
 You face decisions on color, texture, size and shape.
 Fortunately, there’s a tile just right for your floors.
-It just takes time and thought to choose the best one.
+It just takes time and thought to choose the best one, along with a trip to a Madison WI tile shop.

 The majority of tile going on floors in Madison area homes come from the category “Large Format.”
 That means they’re big.
 To fit this class a single tile has to be at least 15-inches on one side.
 Popular sizes range from 12- by 24-inches all the way up to 24- by 48-inches (2-feet by 4-feet!).
 On the other end of the scale there are plenty of smaller tiles ideal for small spaces like bathrooms.
 There’s a tile for your floor no matter how expansive or small.